dreal/probreach/README.md

 ProbReach
 =========
-ProbReach - software for calculating bounded probabilistic reachability in hybrid systems with random continuous initial parameters.
+ProbReach - software for calculating bounded probabilistic reachability in hybrid systems with initial parameters.
 The first version of the tool supporting **multiple** continuous and discrete random variables and continuous **nondeterministic** parameters is now released.

 1. Required packages
 --------------------